Women & Gender-based Trauma

-- How does gender-based trauma influence the construction of identity and the process of ‘othering’ between men & women, women & women, victim & perpetrator?
+- How does gender-based trauma influence the construction of our identity as women?

-- How does gender-based trauma influence the development of worldviews and cultural architecture governing the role of women in societies and the current relationships between genders?
+- How does gender-based trauma influence the development of our worldviews and our role in societies?

-- Can we collectively create a coherent we-space and a process of witnessing that leads to an integration and eventual healing of this trauma?
+- Can we collectively create a coherent ‘we-space’ and a process of witnessing that leads to an understanding, and eventually, integration of this trauma?

 - What are the ingredients that help to make this possible?

 Stages of our process as a group: